jawebada/cookiecutter-minecraft-bedrock-docker/README.md

 * Download the [latest bedrock server software for ubuntu](https://www.minecraft.net/en-us/download/server/bedrock/)
 * Optionally, edit `whitelist.json`, `server.properties`, or `permissions.json` as required
 * `make && make deploy`
+* Add the fully qualified domain name and the port of your new server to the server tab of your Minecraft client